adbashir/NM_EPSCOR_TimeSeries_Data/README.md

 #### Trilce P. Estrada, Adnan Bashir

-This repository contains the following for NM EPSCOR Project.
+This repository contains the following items for NM EPSCOR Project.

 1.